facebook/Haxl/readme.md

  * [Haxl Documentation](http://hackage.haskell.org/package/haxl) on
    Hackage.

- * *There is no Fork: An Abstraction for Efficient, Concurrent, and Concise Data Access*, our paper on Haxl, accepted for publication at ICFP'14.
-Online version coming soon (June 12).
+ * [There is no Fork: An Abstraction for Efficient, Concurrent, and Concise Data Access](http://community.haskell.org/~simonmar/papers/haxl-icfp14.pdf), our paper on Haxl, accepted for publication at ICFP'14.